-You want to cast a wide net with you Earth Day social media, so don't limit yourself to one social media platform.
+You want to cast a wide net with your Earth Day 2024 social media, so don't limit yourself to one social media platform.
 Post content across platforms and unite them with your hashtags.
 You can share these posts on Instagram, Facebook, Twitter, Snapchat, and TikTok to increase reach.